railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

    *Standard partner search.*

-.. tip::   **GTK client**  *List limit of 80*
+.. note:: List limits

 	By default the list in the GTK client shows only the first 80 records, to avoid overloading the network and the server.

 	But you can change that limit by clicking the + icon to the left of the search criteria, and you can change the offset so that it starts further down the whole list than the first entry.

+	Similarly the list in the web client shows only the first 20, 40, 60, 80 or 100 records.

+	The actual number can be switched by clicking on the number and selecting one of the other limits, but you can't select any other limit (so, unlike the GTK client you can't select hundreds or thousands).

 If you click on the name of a partner the form view corresponding to that partner opens in Read-Only mode.
 In the list you could alternatively click the pencil icon to open the same form in Edit mode.
 Once you have a form you can toggle between the two modes by clicking  *Save*  or  *Cancel*  when in Edit mode and  *Edit*  when in Read-Only mode.